cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 | 26            | ntdll.dll    |

-After getting the DLL name, Conti will manually locate the export directory of that DLL, loop through each API, hashing the name, and compare it with the hash from the parameter.
-After finding the correct API with the right hash, it will find the address to that function.
+After getting the DLL name, Conti will manually locate the export directory of that DLL, loop through each API, hash the name, and compare it with the hash from the parameter.
+After finding the correct API with the right hash value, it will proceed to find the address to that function.

 ![alt text](/uploads/Conti4.PNG)